icdfa/soc-training-program/Module-3/Labs/Week-10-Lab-Creating-Correlation-Searches-in-Splunk.md

 # Week 10 Lab: Creating Correlation Searches in Splunk

+## Learning Outcomes

+By the end of this lab, you will be able to:

+- Write SPL queries to identify specific security events.
+- Create and configure correlation searches in Splunk.
+- Set up alerts based on the results of correlation searches.
+- Build a security dashboard to visualize alerts.

 ## Objective

 To practice creating correlation searches in Splunk to detect suspicious activity.